sbarber/sbarber/README.md

   * Fight [NIH Syndrome](https://en.wikipedia.org/wiki/Not_invented_here) - what existing tools/products can we use?
   * Use [YAGNI](https://martinfowler.com/bliki/Yagni.html) to help you simplify.
 * When it comes to technology [boring](https://mcfunley.com/choose-boring-technology) is [good](http://boringtechnology.club/).
 Create *cool things* with boring tech.
+  > The problem with “best tool for the job” thinking is that it takes a myopic view of the words “best” and “job.”
+Your job is keeping the company in business... and the “best” tool is the one that occupies the “least worst” position for as many of your problems as possible. - Dan McKinley
 * Optimize for [2-way doors over 1-way doors](https://medium.com/@nitindharny/one-way-two-way-door-decisions-a0e29029e200) Iterating is easier using 2-ways doors.
 Solutions for 1-way doors should generally be boring (see above).
 * A well-designed system makes it easy to do the right things and annoying (but not impossible) to do the wrong things.
 [Dig yourself (and others) a pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/).
 * Data - How do we measure what we care about?
 "If you can't make engineering decisions based on data, then make engineering decisions that result in data." - Kent Beck